Symphony No. 13 (Shostakovich): Growing controversy

-By mid-August 1962, singer Boris Gmyrya had withdrawn from the premiere under pressure from the local Party Committee; writing the composer, he claimed that, in view of the dubious text, he declined to perform the work.
-Conductor Yevgeny Mravinsky soon followed suit, though he excused himself for other than political reasons.
+By mid-August 1962, Gmyrya had withdrawn from the premiere under pressure from the local Party Committee; writing the composer, he claimed that, in view of the dubious text, he declined to perform the work.
+Mravinsky soon followed suit, though he excused himself for other than political reasons.
 Shostakovich then asked Kirill Kondrashin to conduct the work.
-Two singers were engaged, Victor Nechipailo to sing the premiere, and Vitaly Gromadsky in case a substitute were needed.
+Two singers were engaged, Victor Nechipailo to sing the premiere and Vitaly Gromadsky in case a substitute were needed.
 Nechipailo was forced to drop out at the last minute (to cover at the Bolshoi Theatre for a singer who had been ordered to "get sick" in a performance of Verdi's Don Carlo, according to Vishnevskaya's autobiography "Galina: A Russian Story", page 278).
 Kondrashin was also asked to withdraw but refused.
 He was then put under pressure to drop the first movement.

 Premiere

 Official interference continued throughout the day of the concert.
 Cameras originally slated to televise the piece were noisily dismantled.
 The entire choir threatened to walk out; a desperate speech by Yevtushenko was all that kept them from doing so.
 The premiere finally went ahead on December 18, 1962 with the government box empty but the theatre otherwise packed.
 The symphony played to a tremendous ovation.
 Kondrashin remembered, "At the end of the first movement the audience started to applaud and shout hysterically.
 The atmosphere was tense enough as it was, and I waved at them to calm down.
 We started playing the second movement at once, so as not to put Shostakovich into an awkward position."
 Sculptor Ernst Neizvestny, who was present, said, "It was major!
 There was a sense of something incredible happening.
 The interesting part was that when the symphony ended, there was no applause at first, just an unusually long pause—so long that I even thought that it might be some sort of conspiracy.
 But then the audience burst into wild applause with shouts of 'Bravo!'"